On Thursday morning, the National Oceanic and Atmospheric Administration (NOAA) released an updated outlook for the 2020 hurricane season

 .
-In combination with scientists at the Climate Prediction Center and the National Hurricane Center, the outlook for this year calls for a near to above average season for number of tropical cyclones.
+In combination with scientists at the Climate Prediction Center and the National Hurricane Center, they have increased the outlook for this year to an "extremely active" season for number of tropical cyclones.

-which become major hurricanes (category 3 or higher), this season's outlook calls for a above normal season with 13 – 19 named storms, 6 -10 of which will become hurricanes, and 3-6 of which could become major hurricanes.
+which become major hurricanes (category 3 or higher), this season's outlook calls for a above normal season with 19-25 named storms, 7-11 of which will become hurricanes, and 3-6 of which could become major hurricanes.

 No matter what the forecast calls for, it is so important to be prepared for the season ahead.
 Even if just one storm makes landfall where you are it will be "a bad season" for you.
 Always take steps to prepare for the worst case scenario.